-What you must pay when you get Services that are covered for you these services Dental services (continued) include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-Additional coverage available through your Medicaid benefits.
-Review the Evidence of Coverage Schedule of Benefits for details on covered dental services.
-Comprehensive dental services: Non-routine services Diagnostic services Restorative services Endodontics Periodontics Prosthodontic and maxillofacial services (See "Physician/Practitioner services, including doctor's office visits" for information about Medicare-covered dental services.)
-This plan has an annual benefit amount, also known as an allowance.
+What you must pay when you get Services that are covered for you these services Dental services (continued) include reconstruction of the jaw following fracture or injury. services, see the dental schedule tooth extractions done in preparation for radiation treatment for beginning on page 80. cancer involving the jaw, or oral exams preceding kidney transplantation.
+Comprehensive dental services (non-Medicare covered): For details on In addition, we cover the following non-Medicare covered cost-sharing for covered comprehensive benefits: services, see the dental schedule beginning on page 80.
+Preventive dental services (non-Medicare covered): For a list of covered preventive services see the dental schedule beginning on page 80.
+Comprehensive dental services (non-Medicare covered): For a list of covered comprehensive services see the dental schedule beginning on page 80.
+You get an annual benefit amount (allowance) of \$3,000 for covered preventive dental services and comprehensive dental services combined.
 Covered services will be paid to the provider up to the annual benefit amount (allowance).
-You will be responsible for any costs over the benefit amount of \$3,000 every year for covered comprehensive dental services.
-You will not be reimbursed for any costs over the annual benefit amount.
-Additional coverage under your Medicaid benefits: Our plan has partnered with DentaQuest to provide your dental benefits.
-To locate a network provider, you may contact Member Services at 1-855-463-0933 (TTY: 711), or search the DentaQuest online provider directory at dentaquest.com/state-plans/regions/virginia/memberpage/find-a-dentist/ Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-Diabetes self-management training, diabetic services This service is continued on the next page There is no coinsurance, copayment, or deductible for Medicare-covered diabetes self-management training,
+If you exceed the benefit amount for covered services, you will be responsible for those costs and will not be reimbursed.
+See dental schedule in the EOC for more details.
+This benefit is provided through DentaQuest.
+If you choose a provider outside of the network, services will not be covered.
+To locate a network provider, you may contact DentaQuest Member Services at 1-855-463-0933 (TTY: 711) or search the DentaQuest online provider directory at dentaguest.com/en/members/virginia-medicaid-dentalcoverage Additional coverage available through your Medicaid benefits.
+There is no coinsurance, copayment, or Depression screening deductible for an annual depression We cover one screening for depression per year.
+The screening screening visit. must be done in a primary care setting that can provide follow-up treatment and/or referrals.
+There is no coinsurance, copayment, or Diabetes screening deductible for the Medicare-covered We cover this screening (includes fasting glucose tests) if you diabetes screening tests. have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history This benefit is continued on the next page.